Program of Assertive Community Treatment

 Q: How do I sign up for PACT services?

-A: Contact Bill Wilson, King County PACT Project Manager at (206) 263-8949, if you or someone you know is interested in receiving PACT services.
+A: Contact Lisa Floyd, King County PACT Program Manager at (206)263-8949, if you or someone you know is interested in receiving PACT services.